Continuing Education Activity

-Biopsy should be the last step after the complete evaluation of musculoskeletal tumors for the site of lesion, the behavior of tumor and extent of resectability.
-Type of biopsy, placement of biopsy incision and histopathological workup of biopsy tissue requires planning.
-MRI and bone scan can be adversely affected by biopsy and postoperative changes in the tissue; hence they are generally obtained preoperatively.
+Biopsy should be the last step after the complete evaluation of musculoskeletal tumors for the site of lesion, the behavior of the tumor, and the extent of resectability.
+Type of biopsy, placement of biopsy incision, and histopathological workup of biopsy tissue require planning.
+MRI and bone scans can be adversely affected by biopsy and postoperative changes in the tissue; hence they are generally obtained preoperatively.

 Important imaging features of certain different lytic bone lesions bear mentioning:

 Fibrous dysplasia: FD is a common benign lesion with no age predilection.
-Classically it presents as well defined lytic lesion, ground glass matrix, no periosteal reaction.
-Common sites are ribs (monostotic disease), pelvis and extremities.
-Clinically four types of FD are known: Monostotic, polyostotic, craniofacial and cherubism ( maxilla and mandible in children).
-It is a disorder of bone characterized by replacement of bone with structurally disorganized fibrous tissue.
-Fibrous dysplasia lesions may be quiescent, nonaggressive or aggressive types
+Classically it presents as well-defined lytic lesion, ground glass matrix, no periosteal reaction.
+Common sites are ribs (monostotic disease), pelvis, and extremities.
+Clinically four types of FD are known: Monostotic, polyostotic, craniofacial, and cherubism ( maxilla and mandible in children).
+It is a disorder of bone characterized by the replacement of bone with structurally disorganized fibrous tissue.
+Fibrous dysplasia lesions may be quiescent, nonaggressive, or aggressive types

 Enchondroma: It is the most common benign lesion of phalanges.
 Calcified chondroid matrix is invariable except when in phalanges.
 No periostitis.
 The most important differential is bone infarct.
 The syndrome associated with multiple enchondromas is Ollier disease and if presenting with multiple hemangiomas then, Maffucci syndrome.

-Giant cell tumor: They occur typically in closed epiphysis, eccentric lesion, subarticular abutting the epiphysis with possible extension into metaphysis and sharply defined nonsclerotic border; they are considered moderately aggressive tumor.
+Giant cell tumor: They occur typically in closed epiphysis, eccentric lesion, subarticular abutting the epiphysis with possible extension into metaphysics, and sharply defined nonsclerotic border; they are considered a moderately aggressive tumor.

 Nonossifying fibroma: It is one of the most common incidental bone tumors.
-They are benign, asymptomatic tumors with a well defined sclerotic margin.
+They are benign, asymptomatic tumors with a well-defined sclerotic margin.
 They are usually juxtacortical in location and typically occur in the metaphysis of long bones, and are most common in the under 30 age group.
-When the lesion is smaller than 2cm, it is called fibrous cortical defect (FCD).
+When the lesion is smaller than 2 cm, it is called a fibrous cortical defect (FCD).

-Osteoblastoma: Is a rare solitary benign tumor.
+Osteoblastoma: This is a rare solitary benign tumor.
 It is one of the differentials of tumors involving the posterior element of the spine.
 Typically it is more than 2cm, to differentiate from osteoid osteoma.